LuminalZero/LuminalZero/README.md

 I am a full stack developer with more than a decade of experience in building enterprise applications.

 - :construction_worker: I’m currently working on ninja stuff :secret:
-- :mortar_board: I’m currently learning parallel programming
+- :mortar_board: I’m currently learning how to take over the universe! :milky_way:
-- :zap: I :heart: movies :movie_camera:
+- :heart: movies :movie_camera:

 ## 🛠️ My Languages and Tools